Institute Woods, Rogers Refuge, Princeton Battlefield

 500 Mercer Rd, Princeton, NJ 08540.
 The parking lot is for Princeton Battlefield State Park.

-Route 1 – South of New Brunswick area; R on Alexander Road exit; L on Mercer St.; L into park entrance.
+If approaching from Route 1 South: R on Alexander Road exit; L on Mercer St.; L into park entrance.
 Small gravel lot with a trail kiosk.

 Restrooms: